 Ever wondered to yourself – how does eToro make money?

-Spoiler alert: It’s actually not that complicated.
+As you can see, it’s actually pretty straightforward.
 When compared to other social trading systems out there, the revenue-generating model of eToro is pretty transparent and relatively easy to understand.
+Let’s explore the more detailed answer to how does etoro make money?

 Firstly, What Is Social Trading?